ellenahc/ellenahc.github.io/README.md

-# Chanelle's Portfolio
+# Ellenahc's GitHub.io

-Welcome to my portfolio!
-It is currently under construction.
+This is the start of my GitHub.io <br>
 [Here's the link!](https://ellenahc.github.io/)